Amazon Echo Plus 2nd Generation Review: The best-sounding Alexa speaker

 The Zigbee hub feature worked, but there are limits.
 We first tried to connect the Echo Plus to the Jasco myTouch Smart Wi-Fi plug.
 We asked Alexa to "Discover devices," the phrase that tells the speaker to find Zigbee products and it looked — but never connected.
 That's as it should be: the Echo Plus won't connect to ever Zigbee device, nor every device within a brand.
 For example, Jasco's GE Zigbee branded line works with the Echo Plus.
 Its own smart plug?
 That does not.

 Next, we connected the Echo Plus to a Sengled smart bulb — the line works with this smart speaker.
 The bulb connected within seconds, and we were able to create routines that integrated with the smart light within the Alexa app.
-In those routines we could adjust the brightness and — since this a color bulb — the colors too.
-We created two Routines (no judgement!) one for some chill time, where the light went green, one for waking up, turning the light lavender.
+In those routines, we could adjust the brightness and — since this a color bulb — the colors too.
+We created two Routines one for some chill time, where the light went green, and one for waking up, turning the light lavender.
 We named the bulb "First Light" so we could tell Alexa which light to turn on and off.

 But there are limitations in using the Alexa app for some of the Zigbee devices.
 The Sengled bulbs are one example, as the smart lights have a range of millions on colors.
-In the Alexa app, you can select just five shade of white and 15 colors.
+In the Alexa app, you can select just five shades of white and 15 colors.
 The same holds true for the Philips Hue smart lights.
 If you're looking for the full complement of controls that some Zigbee devices can bring through their own hub and their own apps, you won't get that with the Echo Plus — and it's worth bearing in mind.